 - For service users: e.g., how to understand and navigate service systems

-- For service providers: e.g., how to sensitize and de-stigmatize providers about mental illness
+- For service providers: e.g., how to sensitize and de-stigmatize providers about mental health conditions

-- Workplace: We enhance accommodations in workplaces for people with mental illness, including
+- Workplace: We enhance accommodations in workplaces for people with mental health conditions, including

 - Identification and acknowledgment of supportive workplaces (to market NAMI)